eastgenomics/eggd_generate_fusion_workbook/README.md

 ## What inputs are required for this app to run?
 - `-istarfusion_files` : An array of DNAnexus file IDs of STAR-Fusion's prediction files
 - `-ifusioninspector_files` : An array of DNAnexus file IDs of FusionInspector's output files
+- `-iarriba_files`: An array of DNAnexus file IDs of Arriba output fusion files from STAR aligned BAMs
 - `-imultiqc_files`: An array of DNAnexus file IDs of MultiQC output metrics file
 - `-iSF_previous_runs_data` : The DNAnexus file ID of a static file containing historical STAR-Fusion data
 - `ireference_sources` : The DNAnexus file ID of a static file containing aggregated data source from COSMIC, FusionDGB2 and ChimerDB